doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 Yes it is crazy but this board has a severe design issue: the ESP's Antenna is strongly atennuated by the board become unsable.
 Yes, when you plug the ESP in the board the ESP antenna doesn't work and the ESP cannot connect to the WIFI. it is crazy I know but I just brought the board, I didn't designed it.
 My workaround was to improvise a secondary antenna.
 Just connect a free jump in the RX connector and the ESP will be able to connect to your WIFI again.

 ![improvised antenna](https://raw.githubusercontent.com/doleron/esp8266-1-channel-relay-board-with-mqtt/master/images/improvised_antenna.JPG)
-A improvised antenna useful if you have a hard day like mine
+An improvised antenna useful if you have a hard day like mine